UAE's COP28 leader: 'Fight climate change, not each other'

 Al-Jaber’s speech, which included portions he previously delivered in January, also acknowledged that “capital is critical to make the loss-and-damage fund real and operational.”
 That fund, agreed to at the COP27 talks in Sharm el-Sheikh, Egypt, did not include a means by which to fund them.
 Al-Jaber’s speech also didn’t offer a suggestion on how to raise the money.

+However, he did call for “real reform of international financial institutions and multilateral banks” to lower the lending risk and provide more private financing for “vulnerable communities.”

-Al-Jaber did, however, call on the world to triple its renewable energy capacity, as well as expand nuclear power, improve battery storage and provide carbon-capture technology.
+Al-Jaber called on the world to triple its renewable energy capacity, as well as expand nuclear power, improve battery storage and provide carbon-capture technology.
 He also drew applause from the largely Emirati audience by defending the OPEC-member nation hosting the climate talks.

 “We in the UAE are not shying away from the energy transition,” al-Jaber said.
 “We are running towards it.”